+Provo City School District Policy Series 4000: Curriculum, Instruction, Assessment

+4020 P1

-1 2 Provo City School District Policy Series 4000: Curriculum, Instruction, Assessment 3 4020 P1 4 Curriculum Development and Adoption of Instructional Materials 5 6 7 8 The curriculum of a district will be examined on a regular basis according to the cyclical review established by the office of Teaching and Learning.
-This review of district-wide curriculum materials will focus on Mathematics, English/Language Arts, and Science with consideration of each content area occurring every seven years.
-9 10 The adoption of curriculum for other content areas will be determined at the school level under the direction of the building principal.
-11 District Curriculum Committees: Process for District-Wide Materials Adoption 12 13 14 15 16 17 18 19 The district curriculum committees (Mathematics, Literacy, and Science) guide curriculum and instruction related to their content.
+Curriculum Development and Adoption of Instructional Materials

+The curriculum of a district will be examined on a regular basis according to the cyclical review established by the office of Teaching and Learning.
+This review of district-wide curriculum materials will run per the established review cycle.

+The adoption of curriculum for other content areas will be determined at the school level under the direction of the building principal.

+District Curriculum Committees: Process for District-Wide Materials Adoption

+The district curriculum committees guide curriculum and instruction related to their content.
 These teacher-directed committees establish and monitor such procedures as may be necessary for the selecting, adopting and discarding of instructional materials purchased and implemented by the district.
 The committees will act upon requests for text approval and removal and will evaluate and act upon citizens' requests for reconsideration of instructional materials.
 The function of the committees is to ensure that materials are selected in conformance to stated criteria and related state laws.

-20 21 22 23 24 Regular committee meetings will be held monthly.
+Regular committee meetings will be held monthly.
 In addition to the foundation of teachers representing different grade levels and schools in the district, a few building and district administrators will also serve on a district curriculum committee.
 Meetings are open to the public but only committee members can participate in the discussion and related decision-making.

-25 26 27 28 29 30 31 32 During those years when materials adoption is under consideration, monthly meeting agendas will be directed to the process of materials' evaluation and selection.
+During those years when materials adoption is under consideration, monthly meeting agendas will be directed to the process of materials' evaluation and selection.
 A district curriculum committee becomes an Instructional Materials Committee at this time.
-In addition to the established teacher and administrative committee members, the superintendent or designee will invite the following voting members to the committee during the materials adoption process: • Community representatives from different areas of the city • Content representatives from local universities 33 34 35 36 37 This Instructional Materials Committee for a particular content area will develop procedures according to established district and state guidelines for the evaluation and purchase of materials subject to the approval of the superintendent.
+In addition to the established teacher and administrative committee members, the superintendent or designee will invite a minimum of five parents/community members to serve as voting members to the committee during the materials adoption process.
+Content representatives from local universities can also be invited to participate on this committee.

+This Instructional Materials Committee for a particular content area will develop procedures according to established district and state guidelines for the evaluation and purchase of materials subject to the approval of the superintendent.
 These procedures must include the Criteria for Selection of Instructional Material identified in district policy 4020 and the use of curriculum analysis tools available through the state.
-School

-- 38 districts and schools can only purchase primary instructional materials that have been - evaluated and mapped by an independent third party for alignment with the established - state and district standards.
-The district office will provide technical assistance as may be - 41 necessary during this process. - 42 Scheduled committee meetings of an Instructional Materials Committee must be - published on the district website to inform community members of their opportunity to - observe the process of materials' adoption. - 45 After a review of available instructional materials, the committee will reach consensus on - a recommendation to take to the board.
-Intervention and supplementary materials also - 47 require committee approval and a recommendation to the board.
-Materials must be - approved by the board prior to their purchase and use in classrooms. - 49 Recommendations for district-wide materials adoption will be presented to the board in - 50 the spring by the superintendent's designee for a particular district curriculum committee. - Requests to deviate from this timeline must be approved by the superintendent in - 52 consultation with the board president.
-Recommendations to the board must include - projected costs of the proposed implementation by grade and/or level as well as the - 54 funding stream for the purchase.
+School districts and schools can only purchase primary instructional materials that have been evaluated and mapped by an independent third party for alignment with the established state and district standards.
+The district office will provide technical assistance as may be necessary during this process.

+Scheduled committee meetings of an Instructional Materials Committee must be published on the district website to inform community members of their opportunity to observe the process of materials' adoption.
+The committee must allow at least two weeks for the review of proposed materials.

+After a review of available instructional materials, the committee will reach consensus on a recommendation to take to the board.
+Intervention and supplementary materials also require committee approval and a recommendation to the board.
+Materials must be approved by the board prior to their purchase and use in classrooms.

+Recommendations for district-wide materials adoption will be presented to the board in the spring by the superintendent's designee for a particular district curriculum committee.
+Requests to deviate from this timeline must be approved by the superintendent in consultation with the board president.
+Recommendations to the board must include projected costs of the proposed implementation by grade and/or level as well as the funding stream for the purchase.

-55 Citizens Participation in the Review of Instructional Materials
+Citizens Participation in the Review of Instructional Materials